Antimatter543/old-site/_posts/2021-05-20-on-crushes.md

 Seriously, when do we learn about relationships?
 Why do we have to go through the horrible process of picking god awful matches, breakups, cheating, bad fighting, just because society deemed it 'weird' to talk and exchange information about the topic in public.
 Fuck you, weird's good!
 Before now (gaining that observation I started the blog with), I haven't really thought a lot about this whole scene of attraction/relationships.
 Yeah, the 'exploiting your limbic system' is a thing as well as a few simulated conversations of being with someone whomst I enjoy but that's not this topic at all.

 Tl;dr: Democratise the knowledge of relationships!
-Make it public domain and professionaly taught as opposed to only knowledge gained from close peers/family.
+Make it public domain and professionally taught as opposed to only knowledge gained from close peers/family.

 This has led me to collect data on crushes (or limerence).
 Now, relationships & crushes don't relate too directly, but they were close enough that I thought, "Why not?"
 To increase my knowledge of this domain (of crushes) will indirectly help me when I'll have to deal with relationships / attraction in the future.
 How, I'm not sure.
 But more data helps.
 And also, it's nice to just increase your knowledge on any particular topic.
 Perhaps this has been slightly influenced as I ~~currently~~ just had an object of limerence, but...
 Fuck it.
 This is still interesting on its own.

 Side note: So much brain power is invested into how to get laid (the dumb brain controls the smart brain a lot of the time, see <a href="http://www.youtube.com/watch?v=smK9dgdTl40&t=14m19s"> this Lex Fridman podcast (link works now).</a> Also related to Exploiting the limbic system (another post)).
+This also functions as good social exercise for me.

 ## Accumulation of Data